mozilla/deepspeech-playbook/TRAINING.md

 ### Advanced training options

 Advanced training options are available, such as _feature cache_ and _augmentation_.
 They are beyond the scope of this PlayBook, but you can [read more about them in the DeepSpeech documentation](https://deepspeech.readthedocs.io/en/v0.9.3/TRAINING.html#augmentation).

+For a full list of parameters that can be passed to the `DeepSpeech.py` file, [please consult the DeepSpeech documentation](https://deepspeech.readthedocs.io/en/v0.9.3/Flags.html#training-flags).

 ---